FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 The default ordering will be up.
 By clicking the same column header again, you can toggle it.

+!!! tip
+    **What are entries exactly?**
+    Entries are individually stored data packages, shown as a row in the overview table.
+    In our context, they most overlap with an _individual calculation_, be they single-point or with updates to the atomic coordinates.
+    When separate calculations are linked together into a _workflow_ (see [Part II](part2.md)), the overall link also receives its own dedicated entry.
+    Lastly, since NOMAD covers the whole of condensed matter, entries can also be _experimental samples_ or _batches_.

 !!! success
     You should now have a view in front of you similar to the reference figure.
     There is **little room for deviation**, since the **horizontal column order** is predetermined (matching the one in the selection box menu).